BestTimesToVisit.com Logo

 Official Taxis (Red with Yellow Triangle)

-These are the most reliable taxis in San José, easily identifiable by their red color and a yellow triangle on the door.
-They are metered and a good option for getting around the city, especially for airport transfers or late-night travel when other options might be scarce.
+These are the most reliable taxis for getting around San José.
+Look for the distinctive red color with a yellow triangle on the door.
+They are metered and generally safe for tourists.

 Ride-Sharing Apps (Uber/DiDi)

-Cost:Fares vary by demand but are generally competitive with or cheaper than official taxis.
-Expect to pay around ₡3,000-₡6,000 (approx. $6-12 USD) for most city trips.
+Cost:Prices vary by demand but are generally competitive with or slightly cheaper than official taxis.
+Expect similar fares for city trips.

 Tip:Ensure your app is updated and you have a stable internet connection.
 Be aware of surge pricing during peak hours.
-It's good practice to confirm the license plate and driver's name with the app before getting into the car.
-Some travelers mistakenly assume these are always cheaper than taxis, but during peak demand, it's worth comparing.
+Confirm the license plate and driver's photo match the app before getting in.
+This is a common and safe option for most travelers.

 Public Buses (Buses Urbanos)